CSPI-QE/ocp-ci-docs/docs/Policy/Maintenance/Scenario_Maintenance_Policy.md

 ## Test Execution
 >This is the responsibility of the PQE team.

-Similar to the layered product deployment the code being used to setup and execute the testing will be coming from the product QE's test repositories.
+Similar to the layered product deployment the code being used to setup and execute the tests will be coming from the product QE's test repositories.
 If there are tests failing for any reason the product QE team will need to fix the problem in their test repo.

 ## Triggering Cadence
 >This is the responsibility of the CSPI-QE team.